kangyolo/.github/profile/README.md

 ## Hi there 👋
 # We are learning YOLO algorithm for Biosystem Engineering

-These are our documetation and projects workspace at Bioinformatic Engginering Lab, IPB.
-We crated a simple guidances and documetations while learning YOLO algorithm based on our experiences.
+These are our documetation of our projects at Lab of Bioinformatic Engginering , IPB.
+We crated a simple guidances and documetations  based on our experiences.

-We are leaning!
 *Cheers!*

 Team Member: